thenrymy/group-3-project3/README.md

 - Python installed on your local machine.
 - PostgreSQL database installed.
-- Required Python libraries: Pandas.
+- Required Python libraries: selenium, time, pandas, numpy

 ### Tools and Technologies

 - Pandas for data manipulation and transformation.
 - PostgreSQL for database management.
+- Selenium for web scraping
+- Time for timer delay
-- QuickDBD for creating ER diagrams.
+- Numpy for 0 to NaN convertion

 ### Installation

 1. Clone the repository.
-2. Install the required Python libraries:
+2. Install the required Python libraries.
 3. Ensure you have PostgreSQL installed and running on your system.

 ### Running the Scripts

-- To perform the data extraction and transformation, use 'ETL_Mini_Project_TRadadiya_ZLiang_YWong_FGirnary.ipynb' and run each cell.
+- To perform the data extraction and transformation for Perth Crime Statistics, use 'crime_statistics_scrape.ipynb' and run.
 - Load the CSV files into the PostgreSQL database using the provided SQL schema.

 ### File Structure